Skip to main content

 What other jobs have you had since graduating?
 After graduation, I wanted to apply my background in history to work in a government setting.
 I began by working on political campaigns and transitioned into working for state government.
 There is a common thread of state government work; however a career shift occurred when I moved into IT project management.

 How does your work play to strengths you developed as a history major?
 Research, writing, and analytical skills that I developed when obtaining my degree in history are strengths which I use on a daily basis.
-When leading and directing IT projects, I use these skills to determine the problem the project will solve, research alternatives and solutions, and write reports to persuade decision makers to approve
+When leading and directing IT projects, I use these skills to determine the problem the project will solve, research alternatives and solutions, and write reports to persuade decision makers to approve my projects.

 (back to top)